Fall 2023 URI Scholarship Awards

 *For programs with special undergraduate program fees and charges, awards may be changed at the discretion of the University.
 The tuition scholarship amount is reduced by merit awards, the Hardge grant, and tuition waivers.

-+ All awards will be reduced/pro-rated (including $5,000 award) if a student is enrolled part-time and/or in online programs.
++ All awards will be reduced/pro-rated (including $5,000 award) if a student is enrolled part-time.

 Additional Scholarship Information

-- Merit Scholarships are four-year awards*, renewable each semester as long as you maintain continuous full-time enrollment (12 credits per semester) and a minimum GPA.
+• Merit Scholarships are four-year awards*, renewable each semester as long as you maintain continuous, full-time, undergraduate enrollment (12 credits per semester) and a minimum GPA.

 *Students enrolled in the six-year Doctorate of Pharmacy program retain their scholarships for six years.